hutscape/oak/bom.md

         SWD programming cable

 ======= How to generate iBOM ======
+    1. Ensure Netlist and XML files are latest

-    1. Go to PCB Layout
+    2. Go to PCB Layout
-    2. Click iBOM menu item
+    3. Click iBOM menu item
+    4. Change the directory in General > Directory > /hutscape/{PROJECT}/bom/
+    5. Show first pin in Html default > Check "Highlight first pin"
+    6. Add DNP as a column in Extra fields > Check "DNP"
-    3. Generate ibom.html
+    7. Generate ibom.html by clickign "Generate BOM"
-    4. transfer `hardware/bom/ibom.html` to `bom/ibom.html`

 ====== How to generate BOM Stats file _data/bom.json ======